ikoursh/UIAS/README.md

 ## Docs
 ### JavaDocs
 Java doc html file is /javadocs/com/koursh/inbar/main.html or [here](http://uias.rf.gd/javadocs/com/koursh/inbar/Main.html).
-Note: github dosen't render it as html, clone the repo and open it on your computer or open the link.
+Note: github dosen't render it as html, clone the repo and open it on your computer, or open the link.
 ### Project Proposal
-Project Proposal PDF is in [/ProjectProposal.pdf](ProjectProposal.pdf)
+Project Proposal PDF is in [/ProjectProposal.pdf](ProjectProposal.pdf) however the links there don't work.
+It is recomended that you view it [here](http://uias.rf.gd/ProjectProposal.pdf) instead